William E. A. Axon: Vegetarianism

-Axon was an ardent vegetarian and member of the Anti-Tobacco League.
-He has been described as a "leading figure of the vegetarian movement."
+Axon was a vegetarian and a member of the Anti-Tobacco League.
+Chien-hui Li has described him as a "leading figure of the vegetarian movement".
 He served as vice-president and honorary secretary of the Vegetarian Society, as well as treasurer.
-He served as president from 1911 to 1913.
+He was president of the society from 1911 until his death in 1913.
 (Note: Calvert states that he served until 1914.
 However, Axon died the previous year.)

-Axon contributed articles on the history of vegetarianism to John Harvey Kellogg's Good Health journal.
-He was editor of the Vegetarian Messenger.
-He wrote the preface for the 1884 edition of Percy Bysshe Shelley's A Vindication of Natural Diet.
-He also authored Shelley's Vegetarianism, in 1891.
-Historian Ina Zweiniger-Bargielowska has noted that "Axon abhorred cruelty to animals and the degrading work of the 'slaughterman, reeking with blood and striking to death with remorseless blows a creature that shares with him the gift of life".
+Axon contributed articles on the history of vegetarianism to John Harvey Kellogg's Good Health.
+He also edited The Vegetarian Messenger.

+Axon wrote the preface to the 1884 edition of Percy Bysshe Shelley's A Vindication of Natural Diet.
+In 1891, he published Shelley's Vegetarianism.

+Historian Ina Zweiniger-Bargielowska notes that Axon opposed cruelty to animals and objected to the work of the slaughterman.

 Axon served on the provisional committee of the Humanitarian League.
-In 1912, the League's Manchester branch was formed with support from Axon.
+In 1912, the League's Manchester branch was formed with his support.

+Folklore

+Axon wrote on Lancashire folklore, dialect, vernacular song, and comparative folklore.
+According to Lucy M. Evans, he began contributing dialect and folklore material to Notes and Queries in 1868, later writing on philology, international folklore, and Romani language and lore.
+In 1905, he gave a Manchester lecture on Lancashire folklore that discussed local beliefs in a comparative framework and criticised witch persecutions and the survival of superstition.
+Evans describes him as a transitional figure between earlier collectors and the more systematic folklorists of the later nineteenth century.
+He joined the Folklore Society in 1878 and the Gypsy Lore Society in 1888, the year of its foundation.

 Personal life and death

-Axon married Jane Woods in 1866; they had three children.
-After her death in 1899, he married Setta Lueft; they had one child.
-Axon's second wife died in 1910.
+Axon married Jane Woods (1843–1889) in 1866; they had three children.
+He married Setta Luft (1870–1910) in 1892; they had one child.